fingerpich/sinus-studio/README.md

 [![esdoc](https://doc.esdoc.org/github.com/fingerpich/indulgeInnerChild/badge.svg)](https://doc.esdoc.org/github.com/fingerpich/indulgeInnerChild/)

 # Indulge your child
-control drawing spirographs in a web application
+Control a 3d spirograph in a web application

 # Code
-a web application using Preact, Redux , three.js so it is lightweight bundle process using core-js so js files could use ES7 features generate css using less, autoprefixer, extract-text-webpack-plugin so css file generated in seperate file
+This web application use Preact, Redux , three.js which make it lightweight and powerful and clean code. and by using core-js we are able to use ES7 features and also we are using less, autoprefixer, extract-text-webpack-plugin to generate css and make it in a separated file.

----

 ## Installation